lumsx/devstack/README.md

 ## Environment configuration

 The `OPENEDX_RELEASE` variable should be set in your \*nix environment.
 Use the following command to set it.
+Currently, `ironwood.master` and `hawthorn.master` releases of Open edX are supported.

 ```
-$ export OPENEDX_RELEASE=ironwood.master
+export OPENEDX_RELEASE=ironwood.master

+OR

+export OPENEDX_RELEASE=hawthorn.master
 ```

 To avoid doing this everytime, add the above line to your bash or zsh profile.